jaycynth/secure-api-deployment/README.md

 - **GET /**: Returns `"Welcome!"`.
 - **GET /how are you**: Returns `"I am good, how about you?"`.

 The application is containerized using Docker and deployed to a Kubernetes cluster managed by `kind`.
 The deployment is automated using a CI/CD pipeline configured with GitHub Actions.
-Security measures such as image vulnerability scanning, resource limits, Kubernetes secrets, and network policies are also implemented to ensure the robustness of the system.
+Security measures such as image vulnerability scanning, resource limits and Kubernetes secrets implemented to ensure the robustness of the system.

 ## Makefile
 This is a file that contains all the commands necessary to run the application